Live telesales calls

 - registered your number with the Telephone Preference Service (TPS) or Corporate Telephone Preference Service (CTPS), unless you have previously given a company permission to make marketing calls to you (e.g. by ticking or unticking a tick box on a form when starting a new service or getting a product from the company).

 The law makes a distinction between live telesales calls (where there is a person on the line) and automated marketing calls when a recorded marketing message is played.

-If your problem relates to automated marketing calls, take a look at the guide called Automated marketing calls, available here [to insert link and full web address of the guide]
+If your problem relates to automated marketing calls, take a look at the guide called Automated marketing calls, available here.

 How can I stop these calls?